 What is Creatine Ethyl Ester HCL (CEE)?

-Creatine Ethyl Ester, or CEE, is heavily promoted and hyped as being much better and more potent than Creatine Monohydrate.
-In simplest terms, CEE is creatine monohydrate with an ester attached.
-Some claims of creatine ethyl ester include:
+CEE is heavily promoted and hyped as being much better and more potent than Creatine Monohydrate.
+In simplest terms, it is creatine monohydrate with an ester attached.
+Some claims include:

 • Greater solubility in lipids leading to greater absorption rates